 This course is designed to expose students to different approaches and strategies of coaching.
-It will teach prospective coaches the tactical skills to effectively break down complex sport movement into teachable basic fundamentals.
-Other areas that will be covered include how to effectively teach, evaluate and prepare athletes in all aspects of competition; how to plan and execute practices, as well as, season goals and plans and how to develop the prospective coach's own style and methods.
-(Prerequisites: PHED 2261, PHED 2271, and college level reading).
-(1 C).
+It will teach prospective coaches the tactical skills to effectively break down complex sport movement into teachable, basic, fundamentals.
+Other areas that will be covered include how to effectively teach, evaluate and prepare athletes in all aspects of competition; how to plan and execute practices, as well as, season goals and strategies and how to develop the prospective coach¿s own style, philosophies and methods.
+(Prerequisites: None).